 Those working in the financial industry or in financial-related sectors and their family and friends.
 Participation requires a firm to register and to manage applications from its employees.
-We advise those interested in participating to submit their registration as early as possible.
-Find out how to register for this year’s event on How to get involved page.

 Why isn’t this event open to everyone, regardless of where they work?

 The FIT event is open to all employees at financial and finance-related companies and their families and friends.
-This has helped to develop FIT’s identity, focus, momentum and effectiveness in supporting the under-recognised but good work going on at community organisations around us.
+This has helped to develop FIT’s identity, focus, momentum and effectiveness in supporting the under-recognised but meaningful work going on at community organisations around us.
 This is not a matter of exclusivity but of effectiveness.

 My company is interested in sponsoring or sending a team to the event.
 What should I do?

 There are three ways that you can support:

 1. Through financial sponsorship (limited to finance and related-industry firms)

 - Sponsor - minimum donation of JPY500,000

 Employees at Sponsor companies can participate in the charity run as runners and/or walkers by paying the participation fee.
 We are also seeking volunteers.

 Non-financial-related companies can participate in the event as “Donors”.
 FIT Charity Runs are supported not only by sponsorship/participation fees but also donations of many goods or services for the event.